Context Firewall

 2. Unique MAC addresses – shared interfaces are assigned Unique Virtual Mac addresses per virtual context to alleviate routing issues, which complicates firewall management

-3. NAT configuration – if unique MAC addresses are disabled, then the ASA uses the mapped addresses in the NAT configuration to classify packets.
+3. NAT configuration: If unique MAC addresses are disabled, the ASA uses the mapped addresses in the NAT configuration to classify packets.

 Starting with Point 1, the following figure shows multiple contexts sharing an outside interface.
 The classifier assigns the packet to Context B because Context B includes the MAC address to which the router sends the packet.